opengauss-mirror/docs/content/en/docs/UpgradeGuide/before-you-start.md

 Gray upgrade: supports operations on all service during the upgrade and upgrades all nodes at a time. \(This function is supported in versions later than openGauss 1.1.0.\)

+Gray upgrade: based on gray upgrade, supports to upgrade the specified nodes, supports to upgrade the part of all nodes. \(This function is supported in versions later than openGauss 3.1.0.\)

 ## Version Requirements Before the Upgrade

 [Table 1](#table7961729) lists the version requirements for upgrading openGauss.